-The AMOs in Idaho's system are imbedded in each of the metrics in the matrix as well as for the overall performance of schools and districts.
+The AMOs in general are imbedded in Idaho's system with are imbedded in each of the metrics in the matrix as well as for the overall performance of schools and districts as part of the Star Rating system.
+The Star Rating system is a compensatory framework that serves as the primary process for making school improvement determinations.
+However, Idaho has established specific Annual Measurable Objectives (AMOs) to complement the Star Rating System and ensure that schools are progressing.
 Idaho wanted to clearly distinguish high-performing and reward schools and, therefore, intentionally set the bar for the highest eligible points at a high threshold for all metrics.

-Going forward, Idaho may request to adjust these targets when three years of data has been captured and when the new Ceommon Ceore Sstate Sstandards assessments are administered.
-Given that the Idaho statewide_Student_ILongitudinal dData sSystem has been in existence just 1 1⁄2-2 years, a longitudinal comparison is not possible at this time.
-Also, some metrics, such as college entrance/placement exams were given for the first time in 2012 have not yet been administered and so therefore-longitudinal data are is not available for all students.
+Going forward, Idaho may request to adjust these targets when three years of data has been captured and when the new Common Core State Standards assessments are administered.
+Given that the Idaho statewide longitudinal data system has been in existence just 2 years, a longitudinal comparison is not possible at this time.
+Also, some metrics, such as college entrance/placement exams were given for the first time in 2012 and so longitudinal data is not available.
 Therefore, all metrics that were available were set based on a 2010-11 data and current Idaho State Board of Education strategic goals.
 It is clear that longitudinal performance provides a more complete picture and will allow the State to set targets that more accurately reflect higher standards.

-In addition to benchmarks embedded within the achievement targets, Idaho will also set an Achievement Annual Measurable Objective (AMO) using a combination of Option A and C. Table 24 illustrates the progression Idaho has put into place for the AMOs.
+In addition to benchmarks embedded within the achievement targets, Idaho will also set an Achievement Annual Measurable Objective (AMO) using a combination of Option A and C.

+illustrates the progression Idaho has put into place for the AMOs that are specific to required ESEA subgroups.

-Table 24 AMO Targets
+Table 25 AMO Targets